jaysylvester/citizen/README.md

 #### Cache Limitations and Warnings

 Controllers that use the `include` directive can't use global or route cache scopes due to the way citizen renders includes, but it's on the roadmap for a future release.
 In the meantime, you can get around it by using the cache directive within the included controllers.
-The `cache.route` works fine.
+The `cache.route` property works fine.

 As mentioned previously, if you use the handoff directive to call a series of controllers and any one of those controllers sets `cache.route` to true, the final view will be cached.
 Therefore, caching any controllers in that chain would be redundant.
 In most cases, you'll want to choose between caching an entire route or caching individual controllers, but not both.